 You know three cantrips and three spells of your choice from the themes you know.

 The Wizard table shows how much mana you have to cast spells.
 To cast a spell, you must expend mana based on the spell’s cost.

-Spells using 5 mana are particularly taxing to cast.
-Once you cast a spell using 5 mana, you can’t cast another spell using 5 mana until you finish a long rest.
+Spells using 4 or 5 mana are particularly taxing to cast.
+Once you cast a spell using 4 mana, you can’t cast another spell using 4 mana until you finish a short or long rest and once you cast a spell using 5 mana, you can’t cast another spell using 5 mana until you finish a long rest.

 Intelligence is your spellcasting ability for your spells, since you learn your spells through dedicated study and memorization.
 You use your Intelligence whenever a spell refers to your spellcasting ability.
-In addition, you use your Intelligence when setting the saving throw DC for a spell you cast and when making an attack roll with one.
+The [Arcana](/rules/skills#arcana) skill describes how to cast a spell.

-You can cast a spell from a theme you know as a ritual if that spell has the ritual tag.
+You can cast a spell you know as a ritual if that spell has the ritual tag.
 Additionally, you can cast a spell in your spellbook as a ritual if that spell has the ritual tag and is from a theme you know.

 Once you use this feature, you must finish a short or long rest before you can use it again.